Wedding Functions: Carnival of Unforgettable Moments Until D-day

 Wedding functions are like steps leading up to a destination.
 In our culture, with our people, they’re always a privilege to be part of.
 Realising and acknowledging what these fun-filled rituals stand for actually enhances the joy of living these merry moments.

-Have beautiful memories for these wedding functions?
+Have beautiful memories of these wedding functions?
 Share them with us in the comments below!